-This is another great invitation on the spiritual journey.
+This is another great example of spiritual bypassing on the spiritual journey.
 It helps you avoid the more challenging journey into sexual and personal intimacy.

-In all the many different groups that I have journeyed with there have only been a very few where there has not been a sexual scandal of some sort that involved the abuse of the vulnerable.
-This is, I think, as a consequence of demonising the desires of the body in relation to the very powerful energy of sex.
+In all the many groups I have journeyed with there have only been a very few where there has not been a sex scandal of some sort that involved the abuse of the vulnerable.
+This is because of demonizing the desires of the body in relation to the powerful energy of sex.

 Sex is raw energy.
 It has to be transformed, and through transformation there is transcendence.
 Rather than transforming it, religions have been repressing it.
 And if you repress it the natural outcome is a perverted human being.
 He becomes obsessed with sex. – Osho

 The result of sexual bypassing is a de-sexualized body and repressed sexuality that comes out in inappropriate ways.
-I witness this with friends who have followed the, “Sex is for procreation only” advice of their guru or teacher.
+I witness this with friends who have followed, “Sex is for procreation only” advice of their guru or teacher.

-Witness the ways in which so many famous teachers of spirituality have abused their position of power in sexual ways with students.
-This is the subject of a great book by Connie Zweig titled The Holy Longing -The Hidden Power of Spiritual Yearning
+Witness how so many famous teachers of spirituality have abused their position of power in sexual ways with students.
+This is the subject of a superb book by Connie Zweig titled The Holy Longing -The Hidden Power of Spiritual Yearning

-This is not to forget the scandal of sexual abuse within the Roman Catholic Church that was hidden by that institution in order to safeguard its own position.
+This is not to forget the scandal of sexual abuse within the Roman Catholic Church that was hidden by that institution to safeguard its own position.

 The Positivity Bypass

-This is a particular bypass that I think I engage with.
+This is a particular example of spiritual bypassing is one I engage with.
 I kind of always see the class as more than half full.
-This bypass I think comes out of the teachings of the New Thought Movement and particularly the writings of Napoleon Hill who wrote Success through a Positive Mental Attitude.
+This bypass I think comes out of the teachings of the New Thought Movement and particularly the writings of Napoleon Hill who wrote Success Through a Positive Mental Attitude.

 This focuses on the power of the personal mind to positively impact the circumstances of your life.
 Like many of these invitations to bypassing this one has a kernel of truth within it but it also needs to be grounded in the real.

 This bypass emphasizes the power of the personal mind.
-It is driven from the ego and the conscious mind.
-The real change, however, does not come from accessing the conscious mind but the subconscious and super conscious mind.
+It is driven by the ego and the conscious mind.
+The actual change, however, does not come from accessing the conscious mind but the subconscious and super-conscious mind.

 The positivity bypass ignores the power of the unconscious.
 It also ignores the fact that we live in a world of duality.
-What is positive for one may not be positive for another person, place or time.
-At one point in history it was a positive to own slaves.
-This greatly impacted your ability to feel prosperous at the expense of another human being.
+What is positive for one may not be positive for another person, place, or time?
+At one point in history, it was positive to own slaves.
+This affected your ability to feel prosperous at the expense of another human being.

-This bypass ignores the need to do what is called Shadow work.
-This subject was covered by Debbie Ford in her book The Dark Side of the Light Chasers – Reclaiming Your Power, Creativity, Brilliance, and Dreams.
+This bypass ignores the need to do what they call Shadow work.
+Debbie Ford covered this subject in her book The Dark Side of the Light Chasers – Reclaiming Your Power, Creativity, Brilliance, and Dreams.